 Another kind of eating disorder is binge eating disorder (BED), which occurs when a person doesn’t control their eating habits.
 It might cause them to consume a lot of food in a short period.
 However, the person doesn’t exercise or attempt to purge what they’ve taken in this case.
 As a result, they may overeat, and this could cause them to feel guilty, ashamed, and depressed.

 As seen, different eating disorders have varying symptoms.
 However, they can cause severe health issues such as heart, brain, and other organ complications.
 If untreated, these conditions could be life-threatening.
 Fortunately, people with such disorders could recover.
 Some of the available treatment options for eating disorders include:

 - Psychological Therapy

 Psychological therapy or psychotherapy is one process that may help individuals struggling with eating disorders.
-A psychiatrist or psychologist helps patients identify and address thoughts, behaviors, and feelings related to their condition in this treatment.
+A psychiatrist like a Psychiatrist in Kolkata helps patients identify and address thoughts, behaviors, and feelings related to their condition in this treatment.
 After that, the expert finds a suitable way to help them.
 Fortunately, patients don’t have to be physically present in their psychotherapy sessions.
 They can have online meetings with their therapists on sites like https://mvsgroup.com.au/ and others.

 Usually, there are different types of psychotherapy treatments.
 For instance: